Harriet Sutherland-Leveson-Gower, Duchess of Sutherland: Mistress of the Robes

 On the accession of Queen Victoria the Duchess was appointed Mistress of the Robes, and held that post whenever the Whigs were in office until her husband's death (August 1837 to September 1841, July 1846 to March 1852, January 1853 to February 1858, June 1859 to April 1861).
 In that role, she presided at the coronation of Queen Victoria in 1838.

 From the Queen's refusal to part with the Duchess and her other ladies arose the Bedchamber Crisis of 1839, which resulted in the Whigs returning to office.
-Victoria gave a sympathetic description of the Duchess's character, and after the death of Prince Albert, the prince consort, spent the first weeks of her widowhood with the Duchess as her only companion.
+Victoria gave a sympathetic description of the Duchess's character, and after the death of her husband, Prince Albert, she spent the first weeks of her widowhood with the Duchess as her only companion.Queen Victoria is said to have remarked to the Duchess on arriving at Stafford House, "I have come from my House to your Palace."
+With its ornate decoration and the dramatic sweep of the great staircase, the Grand Hall is a magnificent introduction to one of the finest town houses in London.

 In 1861 the 4th Rogart Company of the 1st Sutherland Volunteer Rifle Corps formed up.
 The company bore the title "Duchess Harriet's Company Rogart" upon the pouch-belt plate.

 The Duchess's last public appearance was at the Prince of Wales's marriage in 1863.
 In that year she was seized with an illness from which she never recovered.
 However, she was able to entertain Garibaldi, for whom she had great admiration, at Chiswick House and Trentham, Staffordshire, during his visit to England in April 1864.
 She died on 27 October 1868 at her London residence, Stafford House, aged 62.
 She was interred in the mausoleum of the Dukes of Sutherland at Trentham.
 W E Gladstone was one of the pall-bearers at her funeral.
 The Duchess's letters, some of which were published by her son Lord Ronald Gower in Stafford House Letters, parts iv-vi., prove her to have had an affectionate disposition, with some sense of humour.
 She had also an interest in architecture and gardening.